Classroom Glossary Public page

 The addressing modes section is the single most common place where students get confused this week.
 Two instructions that look almost identical (LDA #$01 and LDA $01) mean very different things, and nothing about the instruction tells you which mode applies until you look for the #.

 Mailbox metaphor for addresses: Picture 256 mailboxes in a row, each with a number on the front (its address) and a slip of paper inside (its value).
 LDA $01 says "go open mailbox 1 and read what is inside."
 LDA #$01 says "the number 1 is the value right here -- do not open any mailbox."
-See the Mailbox metaphor section in curriculum-supplements/spk-101-younger-learner-tools.md for a full diagram and worked examples.
+See the Mailbox metaphor section in the cognitive tools supplement for a full diagram and worked examples.

 Addressing Mode Flowchart: The supplement also has a decision tree you can draw on paper or print.
 The first question is always: does the operand start with #?
 Yes means literal value.
 No means address.
 The tree then branches into Zero Page, Absolute, Indexed, and Indirect from there.
 Having this on paper next to you during Lab 3.2 will cut your lookup time in half.